God the Father.

 Things to Come

-We believe in and expectantly await the glorious, visible, personal, return of the Lord Jesus Christ.
-The blessed hope of His return has a vital bearing on the personal life, service, and mission of the believer (1 Thessalonians 4:13-18).
+We believe in and expectantly await the glorious, visible, personal return of the Lord Jesus Christ.
+The blessed hope of His return has a vital bearing on the believer's personal life, service, and mission (1 Thessalonians 4:13-18).
 We believe in the bodily resurrection of both the saved and the lost.
 The lost will be raised to judgment and experience eternal wrath in hell.
-The saved will be raised to eternal joy in the new heaven and new earth in the manifested presence of God (Acts 1:3, 9; Hebrews 7:25-26).
+The saved will be raised to eternal joy in God's manifested presence in the new heaven and earth (Acts 1:3, 9; Hebrews 7:25-26).